 Unjustified Termination

-The employer in Laos needs to be aware that under Article 87 of the Labour Law of 2013 they cannot, without prior approval from the district labour office, terminate the employment of an employee if the employee is:
+Employers in Laos must be aware that, under Article 87 of the Labour Law of 2013, they are prohibited from terminating an employee without prior approval from the district labour office if the individual falls under any of the following categories:

-2. Undergoing medical treatment or rehabilitation and possesses a medical certificate;
+2. Undergoing medical treatment or rehabilitation and holding a valid medical certificate;

-3. A representative or head of a trade union within the labour unit;
+3. Serving as a representative or head of a trade union within the labour unit;

-4. Involved in legal proceedings or has been detained or is awaiting a court decision;
+4. Involved in legal proceedings, detained, or awaiting a court decision;

-5. Injured and undergoing treatment and possesses a medical certificate or has recently experienced a disaster (such as fire or flooding);
+5. Injured and receiving treatment with a medical certificate, or recently affected by a disaster such as fire or flooding;

-6. On annual leave or leave approved by the employer;
+6. On annual leave or other leave formally approved by the employer;

-7. Still performing work at another workplace on assignment from the employer;
+7. Assigned to work at another location on behalf of the employer; and

-8. Filing a complaint or claim against the employer in relation to the Labour Law.
+8. Filing a complaint or legal claim against the employer under the Labour Law.

-If the employer terminates the employment of an employee who falls into any of the above categories, without the prior approval of the district employment office, the employer could be accused of unjustified termination.
-Unjustified termination in accordance Article 88 of the Labour Law is where the:
+If an employer terminates the employment of an individual who falls into any of the protected categories outlined in Article 87, without prior approval from the district labour office, the termination may be considered unjustified.

-1. Employment contract is terminated without sufficient reason;
+1. The employment contract is terminated without sufficient legal reason;

-2. Employer terminates the employment contract by abusing its power directly or indirectly, or violates the basic rights of the employee such that the employee is unable to undertake their work;
+2. The employer abuses its power, either directly or indirectly, or violates the basic rights of the employee to the extent that the employee is unable to continue working;

-3. Employer violates the employment contract after receiving a prior protest from the employee or employee representative, but does not resolve the situation or make any changes, thus forcing the employee to resign.
+3. The employer violates the employment contract, and after receiving a formal complaint from the employee or their representative, fails to resolve the issue or take corrective action, thereby forcing the employee to resign.

 How we can assist your business in Laos